Ashutosh212/DeBlur-/README.md

 To get started with the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your_username/image-deblurring.git`
-2. Download the raw images from [https://drive.google.com/file/d/1SgLnl8FwMgSdY9s_LXjPcmzeY5S0aklK/view?usp=sharing](Input Data) [https://drive.google.com/file/d/1Ch1K4yEVUvcX1kZ1JK3GpXXRPyeCe6rf/view?usp=sharing](Test Data)
+2. Download the raw images from [Input data](https://drive.google.com/file/d/1SgLnl8FwMgSdY9s_LXjPcmzeY5S0aklK/view?usp=sharing) and [Test data]([https://drive.google.com/file/d/1Ch1K4yEVUvcX1kZ1JK3GpXXRPyeCe6rf/view?usp=sharing)
 3. Prepare your dataset of blurred and sharp images.
 4. Train the deep learning model using the provided scripts.
 5. Evaluate the model performance using PSNR and other metrics.